 Magdy joined CDRPC in 2015 to provide expert, technical assistance in finance and accounting for two of the Comissions intermunicipal programs, the Albany Pool Communities/CSO and the Clean Energy Communities programs.
 Prior to joining CDRPC, Magdy served as the Director of Finance for a not-for-profit in the Capital Region and as the Deputy Director of Finance/Controller for a statewide association.
 He holds a Bachelor degree in accounting from Cairo University in Egypt and received his MBA from Aspen University in Colorado.

 Katie joined the staff in 2017 as an intern.
-She is completed her Bachelor of Arts degree in Urban Studies and Planning from the University at Albany, SUNY.
+She holds a Bachelor of Arts degree in Urban Studies and Planning from the University at Albany, SUNY.
 She completed National Association of City Transportation Officials (NACTO) Bikeway Design Guidelines training in Fall 2017.
-Katie works alongside CDRPC’s Martin Daley with the CSO Pool Communities, as well as various water quality projects.
-She also assists CDRPC’s Sean Maguire with the development of economic impact analysis studies, regional analytics, and communications.
+Katie works alongside CDRPC’s Martin Daley with the CSO Pool Communities and also assists CDRPC’s Sean Maguire with the development of economic impact analysis studies, regional analytics, and communications.
 She resides in the City of Albany with her three-legged cat, Bella.

 Sean M. Maguire, AICP AZS